Beyond the Obvious Costs

 Direct Sales Cost

-Each junk lead requires: reviewing the CRM record (3 min), researching the company (5 min), attempting first contact (5 min), logging the attempt (2 min), and potentially a second attempt before giving up (10 min).
-That's roughly 25 minutes per junk lead.
-At 30 junk leads per month, that's 12.5 hours per SDR per month — nearly 8% of their total working time.
+Per junk lead: CRM review (3 min), company research (5 min), first call attempt (5 min), logging the attempt (2 min), a second try before giving up (10 min).
+Call it 25 minutes each.
+Thirty junk leads a month is 12.5 hours per SDR gone.

 Marketing Attribution Damage